junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor frowns, "How--?"
 A pause, then narrows his eyes, "You are not human."

-Cas answers flatly, holding the gaze, "Neither are you."
+Cas answers steadily, holding the gaze, "Neither are you."

 Dean raises his voice slightly, "You know them?"